 Visit the IDOT Website

-This type of sign also represents highways which the Illinois Department of Transportation has authority over.
+This type of sign also represents highways under the authority of the Illinois Department of Transportation.

 Visit the IDOT Website